jdoorduin/research_website_ic/content/authors/esther-de-leijer/_index.md

   - WEANLESS
 ---

-Esther de Leijer is a PhD student in ...
+Esther de Leijer is a PhD student at the Intensive care department at the Radboud university medical center.
+Her research focuses mainly on weaning from the mechanical ventilation and the diaphragm.